Should I disclose that I have a disability during the admission process?

 What documentation does the Office of Disability require?
 Will a prescription pad with a diagnosis suffice?

 In determining eligibility for accommodations under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) the student must demonstrate that a qualified professional has established a formal diagnosis of a disability and that there is evidence of a substantial limitation in one or more major life activities.
 Accommodations in Higher Education are given based on the functional impact of a diagnosis.
 Please see Documentation Guidelines for more information on appropriate documentation.
-Documentation can be submitted via fax: 540-654-2155, or emailed to ODR@UMW.EDU.
+Documentation can be uploaded directly by the student into their Accommodate portal.
+Please see How to Register for more information.

 A prescription pad or letter simply stating diagnosis will not suffice as appropriate documentation.